chainguard-dev/edu/content/chainguard/chainguard-registry/artifactory-pull-through/index.md

 ## Prerequisites

-In order complete this tutorial, you will need the following:
+In order to complete this tutorial, you will need the following:

 * Administrative privileges over an Artifactory instance.
 If you're interested in testing out this configuration, you can set up a trial instance on the [JFrog Artifactory landing page](https://jfrog.com/artifactory/).
 * Administrative privileges over a Chainguard Registry.